 Evidence of Tasmanian Aboriginal culture including rock art sites and shell middens can be found across Tasmania, including at Bruny and Maria Islands, the Tarkiner Coast, Friendly Beaches and Freycinet National Park.

-If you want to immerse yourself in the stories of the Mouheneenner Aboriginal people who were Tasmania’s original inhabitants, there’s no better place to do it than at the Ningenneh Tunapry exhibition in the Tasmanian Aboriginal Gallery in the Tasmanian Museum in Hobart.
+If you would like to immerse yourself in the stories of the Mouheneenner Aboriginal people who were Tasmania’s original inhabitants, there’s no better place to do so than at the ningina tunapri exhibition at the Tasmanian Museum and Art Gallery in Hobart.

-‘Ningenneh Tunapry’ means ‘to give knowledge and understanding’ and this exhibition offers you the chance to celebrate Tasmania’s Aboriginal past, present and future in a location where the Mouheneenner people lived for thousands of years before European colonisation in 1804.
+ningina tunapri means ‘to give knowledge and understanding’ and this exhibition tells the story of the Tasmanian Aboriginal people, past, present and future in a location where the Mouheneenner people lived for thousands of years before European colonisation in 1804.
 There are many fascinating displays but the full-sized bark canoe built especially for this exhibit is definitely a highlight.